Skip to Main Content

 The integration of Southeast Asian condiments alongside indigenous Taiwanese ingredients is one of the more interesting moves in the menu's architecture.
 Taiwan's food culture has always absorbed influences from the island's trading history, its Japanese colonial period, its postwar mainland influx, and its Southeast Asian labour communities.
 A kitchen that folds Southeast Asian flavour logic into Atayal ingredient frameworks is working with, rather than against, that layered food history.
 The result is a menu that reads as contemporary Taiwanese without requiring inverted commas around the word contemporary.

 Among the dishes that demonstrate this approach, the venison in sesame oil has become the kitchen's signature.
 Venison is core to Atayal food culture, and sesame oil is a fat with deep roots in Taiwanese cooking, particularly in post-birth recovery meals where its warming properties are valued.
 The combination here is reported to produce meat that is tender with concentrated flavour, rather than the gamey, overpowering result that poorly handled venison can yield.
-For dishes that require advance preparation, the rice vermicelli soup with hairtail and taro is a pre-order item worth noting when you contact the restaurant ahead of time.
+For dishes that require advance preparation, the rice vermicelli soup with hairtail and taro is a pre-order item.

 Where Yeh Shu Sits in Hsinchu's Dining Context